rahulc29/rahulc29/README.md

 ## Currently Interested In ⚡
 My interests are varied and consist of low-level systems (such as old 8-bit systems, e.g. the NES and CHIP-8) and their emulation, the internal workings of operating systems, cryptography and network security, and given anything sufficiently complex and mathematical, there exists a time at which I'll develop an interest in it.

+Another interest I've recently developed is automata theory and compiler design.
+Compilers are _ridiculously_ complicated and difficult and that makes them a lot of fun.
+I'm currently studying a lot about compilation algorithms and it's honestly amazing.

 ## Currently Working On 🔭

 ### k8